-MR. HO HON CHUNG, IVAN, aged 66, was appointed as an Executive Director of the Company in November 2009 and became the Acting Chief Executive Officer and an authorised representative of the Company in June 2019.
-He has also served as a director of certain subsidiaries and associates of the Company.
+MR. HO HON CHUNG, IVAN, aged 67, was appointed as an Executive Director of the Company in November 2009 and became the Acting Chief Executive Officer and an authorised representative of the Company in June 2019.
+He has also served as a director of certain subsidiaries of the Company.
 Mr. Ho has been in the travel industry and consultancy services for over 20 years, principally in the senior managerial position.

-MR. FUNG PAK KEI, aged 38, has been appointed as Executive Director of the Company in June 2019.
+MR. FUNG PAK KEI, aged 39, has been appointed as Executive Director of the Company in June 2019.
 Subsequently, Mr. Fung has been appointed as Chief Operating Officer of the Group.
-He has also served as a director of certain associates of the Company.
+He has also served as a director of certain subsidiaries of the Company.
 Mr. Fung is a member of Hong Kong Institute of Certified Public Accountants since 2008 and a member of Hong Kong Institute of Taxation since 2012.
 He holds Bachelor of Commerce and Bachelor of Arts (Asian Studies) from the University of Queensland and was admitted to the Golden Key International Honour Society in 2000.
 Mr. Fung was also awarded a scholarship to Hitotsubashi University in Japan and completed a Brand Marketing and a Japanese program in 2002.
 He worked at PricewaterhouseCoopers from 2005 to 2017 and was focusing on merger & acquisition and tax planning and has been involved in various international/regional business advisory projects.
 Mr. Fung founded GIK Business Consulting Limited ("GIK"), which is focusing on a wide range of business consulting and also has been a director of GIK since 2017.
-Currently, Mr. Fung is also the Chief Financial Officer, Chief Operations Officer and a director of Brilliant Cold Chain Solutions Limited, an associate of the Company since September 2018, where he handles the financials and oversees the management services arrangement.

-MR. AU TAT WAI, aged 48, is currently a Non-executive Director of the Company.
+MR. AU TAT WAI, aged 49, is currently a Non-executive Director of the Company.
 Mr. Au joined the Group as an Executive Director and the Chief Executive Officer in September 2009.
 In June 2019, Mr. Au resigned as the Chief Executive Officer and an authorised representative of the Company.
 Subsequently, he was re-designated from an Executive Director to a Non-executive Director in December 2019.
 Mr. Au has over 8 years of experience in information technology and e-commerce businesses, as well as in resort sector project development.
 He has, among ongoing efforts, promoted long term Chinese interests abroad - acting as a key liaison, bringing together in partnership Western and Chinese interests.
 Mr. Au graduated from Lakehead University, Ontario, Canada with a Bachelor of Business Administration and subsequently received his Master of Business Administration from The Hong Kong University of Science and Technology.

-MR. FUNG WA KO, aged 59, is currently a Non-executive Director of the Company.
+MR. FUNG WA KO, aged 60, is currently a Non-executive Director of the Company.
 Mr. Fung joined the Group as an Executive Director and the Chief Executive Officer in October 2003.
 He was appointed as the Deputy Chairman of the Group in April 2004 and became the Chairman and an authorised representative of the Company in August 2006.
 In September 2009, Mr. Fung was re-designated from an Executive Director to a Non-executive Director and resigned as the Chief Executive Officer and an authorised representative.
 He resigned as the Chairman of the Group in October 2011.
 Mr. Fung has over 20 years of experience in the area of business development, corporate management and budget control.
 He received his education in the United Kingdom and has worked in various management positions in Hong Kong, Mainland China, and other countries in Asia Pacific Regions.